2025 Summit on Hematologic Cancers

 04:05 PM – 05:20 PM Session 8 - Multiple Myeloma - R/R

-Session Chair: Shaji Kumar, MD
+Session Chairs: Shaji Kumar, MD & Gurbakhash Kaur, MD

-04:05 PM – 04:20 PM Management of early relapses in myeloma-choosing the right combination
+04:05 PM – 04:20 PM Management of early relapses in myeloma-choosing the right combination - Adeel Khan, MD

 04:20 PM – 04:35 PM Integrating immunotherapies into the treatment of relapsed MM – CART, ADC, and bispecifics

-04:35 PM – 04:50 PM Non-immune approaches for advanced myeloma
+04:35 PM – 04:50 PM Non-immune approaches for advanced myeloma - Gurbakhash Kaur, MD

-04:50 PM – 05:20 PM Q & A and Case-Based Discussion
+04:50 PM – 05:20 PM Q & A and Case-Based Discussion - Amin Firoozmand, MD

 05:20 PM Adjourn